merovex-press/stranded-series/docs/ZZ-Bibliography/business-plan.md

-# Strand Series Business Plan
+# Stranded Series Business Plan

 <!-- buisness-plan -->
-The **Strand Series** provides bite-sized, high-volume, through-provoking entertainment to its target audience by releasing serial novellas as books & audiobooks.
+The **Stranded Series** provides bite-sized, high-volume, through-provoking entertainment to its target audience by releasing serial novellas as books & audiobooks.
 Our audience are people who find themselves on the road for longer than a typical commute and want to pass the time.
 We attract & engage with our audience through ads, blogging (written, video, audio), limited social media and newsletter.
 We distribute through Amazon with a pricing structure that optimizes royalties without irritating our audience.